Skip to main content

 Use one simple screen: proof, diagnosis, first-pass sequence, and role boundaries.

-Before the call, document your current baseline with placeholders: Add current conversion baseline after verification and notes from lost proposals or confused prospect calls.
+Before the call, verify your current conversion baseline from source records and review notes from lost proposals or confused prospect calls.
 Build a shortlist by comparing candidate evidence consistently, including relevant work experience, side projects, and personal accomplishments.
 Then pick the advisor who asks for documents before advice and can state what they would change first and why.

 Once you know which seat you need, treat this as a scoped advisory hire, not a chemistry test.
 Each step should end with a decision artifact: fit, scoped engagement, or closeout.